yb66/Rack-GeoIPCity/README.markdown

 You can use the included Mapping class to trigger lookup only for certain requests by specifying matching path prefix in options, eg:
 use Rack::GeoIPCity::Mapping, :prefix => '/video_tracking'
 The above will lookup IP addresses only for requests matching /video_tracking etc.

+## Running the specs and examples ##

+You'll need a copy of the database, so download it and place it in:

+* examples/assets for the examples
+* spec/support/assets for the specs

+## License ##

 MIT License -
 Originally by Karol Hosiawa ( http://twitter.com/hosiawak )